Marcus Bentley: Other work

 Before Big Brother, Bentley starred in several TV adaptations of Catherine Cookson's novels where he honed his now familiar Tyne and Wear accent.
 He also starred in several TV commercials as well as minor parts in feature films, such as Mad Dogs and Englishmen, which starred Joss Ackland, C. Thomas Howell, and Elizabeth Hurley.

-In the Christmas special of Extras, Bentley appeared as the voiceover narrator for Big Brother, parodying the show's familiar commentary style.
+In the Christmas special of Extras, Bentley voiced the narrator for Celebrity Big Brother.

 Aside from Big Brother, Bentley could be heard on Channel 4 as a continuity announcer until he left after ten years, when he reprised his Big Brother narrator role on the revived Channel 5 series.

 Another of Bentley's roles is the unseen question master on Sky One quiz show, Dirty Money.

 Channel 5

 From December 2011, Bentley began doing continuity links on Channel 5, complementing his role as narrator of Big Brother on the same channel.

 Personal life

 Bentley married his wife Jools in 1997.
 The couple have three children, and live in Kent.